Washington Conference Education

 Tuesday, September 19 | 11:15 am – Noon

-Prepare to Bring a Strong Message to Capitol Hill.
-Tom Stenzel, President & CEO; Robert Guenther, Senior Vice President, Public Policy; Dr. Jennifer McEntire, Vice President, Food Safety & Technology and Mollie Van Lieu, Senior Director of Nutrition Policy of your United Fresh team will address attendees and prepare to deliver a clear message to Capitol Hill.
+Come together, sit with your March on Capitol Hill teams, and prepare to bring a strong message to Capitol Hill.
+Chairman of the United Fresh Government Relations Council, Charles Wingard, Director of Field Operations, Walter P. Rawl & Sons, Inc., as well as United Fresh’s Tom Stenzel, President & CEO; Robert Guenther, Senior Vice President, Public Policy; Dr. Jennifer McEntire, Vice President, Food Safety & Technology; and Mollie Van Lieu, Senior Director of Nutrition Policy, will address attendees and prepare them to deliver a clear message to Capitol Hill.

 Never has there been a more critical time for the produce industry to come together in Washington, D.C. to experience the Power of Fresh.
 REGISTER TODAY!